HenriAugusto/easyflow/README.md

-# EasyFlow
+# easyflow

-_EasyFlow_ is an library of PureData abstractions with two objectives:
+_easyflow_ is an library of PureData abstractions with two objectives:

 - Simplify your work by solving common problems of data flow.
 - Suggest and exemplify good Pure Data programming practices and stimulate thought and discussion on writing better organized and maintainable PD code.